pioorg/Testcontainers-performance-up/README.md

 What should we actually start with, before we start improving things?\
 Establish a baseline.
 And we can use JFR for that.

+Can we do something with the knowledge we have now?